 On December 19, 2017, the PERS Board adopted new actuarial assumptions based on the recommendations in the December 2017 CalPERS Experience Study and Review of Actuarial Assumptions.
 This study reviewed the retirement rates, termination rates, mortality rates, rates of salary increases and inflation assumption for public agencies.
-These new assumptions were incorporated in the June 30, 2017 2018 actuarial valuation and reflected in the required contribution for fiscal year 2019 202020-21.
+These new assumptions were incorporated in the June 30, 2018 actuarial valuation and reflected in the required contribution for fiscal year 2020-21.
 In addition, the Board adopted a new asset portfolio as part of its Asset Liability Management.
 The new asset mix supports a 7.00 percent discount rate.
-The reduction of the inflation assumption will be implemented in two steps in conjunction with the decreases in the discount rate.
-For the June 30, 2017 valuation an inflation rate of 2.625 percent wasrate used and for the June 30, 2018 and subsequent valuations, an inflation rate of through June 30, 2020 valuation was 2.50 percent was/will be used.
+The inflation rate used for the June 30, 2018 through June 30, 2020 valuation was 2.50 percent.

-The PERS Board has adopted a new amortization policy effective with the June 30, 2019 actuarial valuation.
+The PERS Board has-adopted a new amortization policy effective with the June 30, 2019 actuarial valuation.
 The new policy shortens the period over which actuarial gains and losses are amortized from 30 years to 20 years with the payments computed using a level dollar amount.
 In addition, the new policy removes the five-year ramp-up and ramp-down on unfunded accrued liability bases attributable to assumption changes and non-investment gains/losses.
 The new policy removes the five-year ramp-down on investment gains/losses.
 These changes apply only to new unfunded accrued liability bases established on or after June 30, 2019.